five3183/REGEX-notes/README.md

 Brackets [] - Character sets

-   brackets account for 1 character.
+Brackets account for 1 character.
 It can be specific or a range.

       Example: /gr[ae]y/      will only matches gray or grey /[a-z]rey/     [Any lower case letter] + rey